caitlynjin/sweet-sweet-betrayal/README.md

 ```

-## Gameplay Prototype Notes
+## Technical Prototype Notes

-- The wind gust item is currently a work in progress and is not functional (it does not currently move the player upwards in Play mode, but it can be placed in the Build mode).
-This item appears with a blue circle and white upwards arrow.
+Here are some of the bugs we are aware of after merging networking and will fix in the coming prototype:

+- Player is not flipping
+- When the player dies, the momentum continues when the player spawns